EVENTS AT SEA

 Carnival Cruise Line

 Four foreign seamen fell about 100 feet during a lifeboat drill when a winch failed while the ship was docked in Cozumel, Mexico, according to lawsuits filed May 25 in Miami.
-The crew members alledgedly suffered broken legs, hips and spines when the lifeboat smashed into the water.
+The crew members allegedly suffered broken legs, hips and spines when the lifeboat smashed into the water.

 Crew injured